|Business Rating:||4.5 / 5|

 - Spend at least $15,000 in a year to earn a free hotel night.

-- Book your rewards stays for at least five nights to earn an additional night free.
+- Book your rewards stays for at least five nights to earn the fifth night free.

 - Consider booking with Hilton’s “Points & Money” option – you can stretch your points further at a good value.